Struggling to find freelance writing jobs?

-While you’re not looking for an in-house job if you’re freelancing, keeping an eye on relevant job postings can give you an insight into which companies might need your support.
+While you’re not looking for an in-house article writing job if you’re freelancing, keeping an eye on relevant job postings can give you an insight into which companies might need your support.

 Run a job search on a platform like LinkedIn.
-Next, research the company in more depth, and use LinkedIn to find relevant contacts in their marketing department.
-Connect with and build relationships with these people.
-Once you have, you can make a warm pitch to them to ask if they need any support from freelancers.
+You’ll likely find a lot of remote jobs or ones in major cities like New York, Washington DC, San Francisco, and Los Angeles.
+Research the company in more depth, and use LinkedIn to find relevant contacts in their digital marketing department.
+Connect with and build relationships with their content strategists, staff writers, content managers, CMOs, etc. Once you have, you can make a warm pitch to them to ask if they need any support from freelancers.

 Even if you don’t score a freelance writing job from your new connections directly, as people that work in the content writing space they’re usually pretty great people to have in your network.

 As an experienced writer, you’re successfully working with clients on projects that interest you, but it’s time to take it one step further.
 You’re now on the lookout for those dream clients, high-paying freelance writing gigs, and a freelance writing career that you love.

 All the work you’ve done so far on crafting high-quality content and building your network has paid off.
 You can now tap into your network for referrals, upsell existing clients, and make your leads come to you.
 Here’s how to make it happen.